 How we respond to keep Essex safe

-We are a county of real contrasts, made up of people who have differing needs.
-Our headquarters are at Kelvedon Park in Kelvedon, where we also have a mobilising control centre.
-We provide prevention, protection, and emergency response services from 50 fire stations and an Urban Search and Rescue facility.
+Our headquarters and control centre are based at Kelvedon Park in Kelvedon, where we coordinate our prevention, protection and emergency response services.
+We operate from 50 fire stations across the county, supported by a dedicated Urban Search and Rescue facility.

 Do you know what happens when you dial 999?